GCF581/GT-CyberBootcamp-P1-ELK-Config/README.md

 By using the jump box as the main repository, it helps to develop a system with fewer hardware resources, since there is no necessity to generate more virtual machines which consume system and memory performance on the hosts/clouds, instead, the deployment of the environment and applications is done as containers.

+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network, containers, and system performance.
+By using Beats the ELK server is able to collect logs data and metrics of the 2 web-pcs.
+* Filebeat is used to send in a light form all the logs gathered from the Internal PC's.
+In this way, the system resources used are reduced  than if we were  using logstash directly on each machine
+* Metricbeat is used to collect and send to ELK server the statistics and metrics of the operating system, container performance, and services running on the machines.

+### Machines Configuration
+Following table displays the general configuration of each machine.

+Following pictures display the configuration of each machine on the lab Jump Box